Jewels Of Central Europe - Eastbound

 Day 1 - Arrive in Paris, France.
 Welcome to Paris, France's capital on the River Seine and the "City of Light," where romance fills the air!

 Day 3 - Paris - Remich, Luxembourg (Embarkation).
-This morning, board a HIGH-SPEED TRAIN for a swift and comfortable journey to Metz or Luxembourg.
+This morning, board a HIGH-SPEED TRAIN for a swift and comfortable journey to Metz or Luxembourg City.
 Continue to Remich in the Grand Duchy of Luxembourg, where your river cruise vessel is docked on the Moselle River.
 Before dinner, meet your crew at a welcome reception.
 The Moselle River is some 312 miles long, rising in the Vosges Mountains of northeastern France and entering Germany at Trier.
 (B,D)